UnkwUsr/dalarma/README.md

 ```

 ## Configuration

-`~/.config/dalarma/config.sh` is just a shell script that executes on start of
-`dalarma` (so it can be very hackable and extensible).
-As interesting feature,
+`~/.config/dalarma/config.sh` is just a shell script, so it can be very
+hackable and extensible.

-you can execute your own commands before and after lock (like mute/unmute all sounds,
+As interesting feature, you can execute your own commands before and after lock
-etc.) with `cmd_pre_lock` and `cmd_post_lock`.
+(like mute/unmute all sounds, etc.) with `cmd_pre_lock` and `cmd_post_lock`.

+You can edit it even after some timers have started and they will use updated
+config (for example, edit pre and post hooks).

 Self-explanatory [config example](./config.example.sh) provided.